Special Note#

 Tip

-Please modify the -j parameter in MAKEOPTS according to your CPU core count (e.g., 8-core CPU use -j8).
+Please modify -j parameter in MAKEOPTS according to your CPU cores (e.g. 8 cores use -j8).

 COMMON_FLAGS="-march=native -O2 -pipe"